spookysalsa/medermade.github.io/week-1/2-computer-setup/mac-instructions.md

 ## Release 13: Install SQLite
 Type ```brew install SQLite3```

-To overwride your system copy of SQLite, we need to type an additional command:
+To overwrite your system copy of SQLite, we need to type an additional command:

 ```brew link sqlite3 --force```